ThomasCode92/nasa-project/README.md

 The server is implemented as a Node.js and Express application, utilizing Kepler data as its primary source for identifying habitable planets.
 The process is detailed in the [planet-explorer](https://github.com/ThomasCode92/planet-explorer) repository.<br />
 In addition to utilizing Kepler data, a [MongoDB](https://www.mongodb.com/) database is used to keep track of all missions created and aborted by the user.
 This information is accessible to the user through a user-friendly API, providing comprehensive data about their mission launches.<br />
-To establish a connection with the database, insert your connection string, identified as _MONGO_URL_, into a `.env` file within the server project.
+To establish a connection with the database, insert your connection string, identified as _MONGO_URL_, into a `.env.local` file within the server project.
 For running tests, a separate test database is required.
 Therefore, add a _MONGO_TEST_URL_ within the same file.

 ```bash
   MONGO_URL=mongodb+srv://..... # production database